Ethnic groups in Bhutan

-There are numerous ethnic groups in Bhutan, but the Ngalop people who speak the Dzongkha language constitute a majority of the Bhutanese population.
-The Bhutanese are of four main ethnic groups, which themselves are not necessarily exclusive: the politically and culturally dominant Ngalop of western and northern Bhutan; the Sharchop of eastern Bhutan; the Lhotshampa concentrated in southern Bhutan; and Bhutanese tribal and aboriginal peoples living in villages scattered throughout Bhutan.
+Numerous ethnic groups inhabit Bhutan, with the Ngalop people who speak the Dzongkha language being a majority of the Bhutanese population.
+The Bhutanese are of four main ethnic categories, which themselves are not necessarily exclusive – the politically and culturally dominant Ngalop of western and northern Bhutan, the Sharchop of eastern Bhutan, the Lhotshampa concentrated in southern Bhutan, and Bhutanese tribal and aboriginal peoples living in villages scattered throughout Bhutan.

 Ngalop

-The Ngalop (meaning "earliest risen" or "first converted" according to folk etymology) are people of Tibetan origin who migrated to Bhutan as early as the ninth century.
-For this reason, they are often referred to in literature as "Bhote" (people of Bhutia/Bhotia or Tibet).
-The Ngalop introduced Tibetan culture and Buddhism to Bhutan and were the dominant political and cultural element in modern Bhutan.
+The Ngalop (meaning "earliest risen" or "first converted" according to folk etymology) are people of Tibetan origin who migrated to Bhutan as early as the 9th century, who are often referred to in literature as "Bhote" (people of Bhutia/Bhotia or Tibet).
+The Ngalop introduced Tibetan culture and Buddhism to Bhutan and are the dominant political and cultural element in modern Bhutan.
 Their language, Dzongkha, is the national language and is descended from Old Tibetan.
 The Ngalop are dominant in western and northern Bhutan, including Thimphu and the Dzongkha-speaking region.
-The term Ngalop may subsume several related linguistic and cultural groups, such as the Kheng people and Bumthang people.